Construction Updates

 The New Jersey Department of Environmental Protection (NJDEP) is continuing the construction phase for the Rebuild By Design Hudson River Project – Resist Alignment Coastal Defense Contract.
 The following is an anticipated work schedule for the upcoming week.
 Schedules may change due to unforeseen weather or subsurface conditions.

-The DEP will closed Jersey Avenue at 18th Street in Jersey City, at the border Hoboken, for the eventual construction of the Reist structure’s sliding gate across Jersey Ave.
+Jersey Avenue is closed NORTHBOUND at 18th Street in Jersey City, at the border Hoboken, for the eventual construction of the Reist structure’s sliding gate across Jersey Ave.
 The gate will be deployed during storm surge events and will connect to the nearly 5,000-foot-long southern resist structure that will prevent water from the Hudson River from entering the City.
-Please see below for more information on the closure of Jersey Avenue in Jersey City
+Southbound lanes, exiting Hoboken, are now open.

-The following preliminary field work is anticipated to take place in the Resist – North Work Area and the Resist South Work Area the week of May 19th, 2025 to May 23rd between the hours of 8 a.m. and 6 p.m.
+The following preliminary fieldwork is anticipated to take place in the Resist – North Work Area and the Resist South Work Area the week of June 2nd to June 6th between the hours of 8 a.m. and 6 p.m.

 RESIST – SOUTH: